Particular/docs.particular.net/tutorials/nservicebus-101/lesson-4/tutorial.md

 ## Better code through decoupling

 Have you ever seen a codebase for a naive implementation of an e-commerce store?
-Commonly you'll find one gargantuan SubmitOrder method responsible for retrieving the shopping cart, creating an Order and OrderLines in the database, authorizing the credit card, capturing the credit card authorization, emailing a receipt, notifying a fulfillment agency, and then updating any sort of wish list, gift registry, or "frequently bought together" information the site might keep track of.
+Commonly you'll find one large SubmitOrder method responsible for retrieving the shopping cart, creating an Order and OrderLines in the database, authorizing the credit card, capturing the credit card authorization, emailing a receipt, notifying a fulfillment agency, and then updating any sort of wish list, gift registry, or "frequently bought together" information the site might keep track of.
 If that method doesn't number in the hundreds of lines of code, then it likely calls into subroutine methods to handle each of these concerns.
 The sum total lines of code in such an example likely numbers in at least hundreds of lines of code, if not thousands.

-What happens when one of the steps in that long chain fails?
-You're left with a partially completed process that requires manual intervention to fix, either by mucking around manually in the database, manually reconciling with a credit card processor, or manually sending confirmation emails.
+When one of the steps in that long chain fails, you're left with a partially completed process that requires manual intervention to fix, either by mucking around manually in the database, manually reconciling with a credit card processor, or manually sending confirmation emails.

 By using events, we can better follow the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) and divide up these concerns into separate message handlers.
 Simply publish `OrderPlaced`, and all the other components that subscribe to it will take care of their own concerns.